-Lazy F is hiring a dozen or so phenomenal young adults to form our summer staff.
+Lazy F is hiring a group of phenomenal young adults to form our 2021 day camp staff.
 Together, they will make the magic of camp happen for kids from far and wide in our overnight programs, as well as our Kittitas County kids in need of a summer outside with peers.
 We hire staff who desire to play hard, work hard, and serve hard as positive role models for our campers in the Christian community we create here.

 Camp is more than a paycheck.
 It is a real opportunity for personal and professional development.
 Our staff set goals for themselves each summer.
 We train and coach to those goals and celebrate success as it comes.

 We hope you decide to get paid to play and grow with us this summer.
 If a full summer of work is not in the cards for you this year, we would be happy to discuss volunteer opportunities or employment in future summers with you.

 We hire most of our summer staffers to serve in the counselor and support staff position.
 As counselors these staffers are directly responsible for the safety, supervision, growth, and fun experience of our campers.
 They guide campers through the day, teach faith and values in a hands-on way, and participate in the fun the campers are having.